About

 Statement

 As a photographic artist I am interested in the abstraction of time on our daily lives and the world around us.
 Inspired by the the vulnerability and fragilities of our natural world, my images explore a sense of space and movement, each dimension, subtlety and possibility becoming a dance - a suggestion of the impermanence of life and the transience of time.
-I often use multiple exposures and intentional camera movement to draw on a range of textures, forms and emotions.
+Working intuitively behind the lens, I often use multiple exposures and intentional camera movement to draw on a range of textures, forms and emotions.
 Further layering digitally and/or hand finishing with mixed media such as gold and silver leaf may be applied to complete individual photographic artworks.

 lily@lilyglover.com